KU Student Housing Handbook

 Misuse of Technology

-Residents are prohibited from using technology within Student Housing facilities or by using Student Housing provided internet access, in ways that violate federal, state, or local laws.
+Residents are prohibited from using technology within Student Housing facilities, or by using Housing & Residence Life provided internet access, in ways that violate federal, state, or local laws.
 Additionally, residents are prohibited from engaging in technology as a way to inflict violence (see policy on violence above) or generally recording without the consent of all individuals present.

 Disposal of Sharp Objects

 Residents are prohibited from disposing sharp objects such as razor blades, broken glass, and needles (hypodermic, sewing, etc.) in a way that could cause harm to others.
-These items must be discarded in sharps containers that can be obtained from custodial staff due to potential injury.
-If a resident needs assistance with disposing of sharp objects due to size or safety, Student Housing staff can provide assistance.
+These items must be discarded in sharps containers that can be obtained from custodial staff due to potential for injury.
+If a resident needs assistance with disposing of sharp objects due to size or safety, Housing & Residence Life staff can provide assistance.

 Vandalism

-Residents are prohibited from causing damage, defacement, alteration, or destruction of property that belongs to another, including University property, state property, Student Housing property, or other residents’ or guests’ property.
-This includes non-permanent alterations, damage, or acts that causes staff to need to clean, close, repair, or otherwise address a space.
-Additionally, this includes electronic networks and infrastructure, and personal computers, tablets, smart phones and electronic devices located within or surrounding Student Housing buildings.
+Residents are prohibited from causing damage, defacement, alteration, or destruction of property that belongs to another, including University property, state property, Housing & Residence Life property, or other residents’ or guests’ property.
+This includes non-permanent alterations, damage, or acts that cause staff to need to clean, close, repair, or otherwise address a space.
+Additionally, this includes electronic networks and infrastructure, and personal computers, tablets, smart phones, and electronic devices located within or surrounding Housing & Residence Life buildings.

 Gardening

-Residents are prohibited from planting vegetation of any kind in or around the exteriors of KU Student Housing property.
+Residents are prohibited from planting vegetation of any kind in or around the exteriors of Housing & Residence Life property.
 Any vegetation in said locations may be subject to immediate removal.

 Surfaces, Roofs, and Sunshades

-Residents are prohibited from climbing interior or exterior surfaces, or being present on rooftops or sunshades.
+Residents are prohibited from climbing interior or exterior surfaces or being present on rooftops or sunshades.
 Placing items on sunshades or climbing onto sunshades is also prohibited.
+Being present on rooftop and/or sunshade can result in termination of the resident housing contract.

 University Provided Furniture and Private Property in Common Spaces

-Residents are prohibited from removing university provided furniture from its designated location.
+Residents are prohibited from removing University provided furniture from its designated location.
 Common area furniture may not be moved between common areas or to private residential spaces.
-Any furniture provided by KU Student Housing may not be removed from residents’ rooms.
+Any furniture provided by Housing & Residence Life may not be removed from residents’ rooms.
 Common living space furniture within student rooms shall remain in the common space.
 If common area furniture is found in rooms or apartments, costs to relocate the furniture may be assessed to the residents of the space where the furniture is discovered.

 Exterior Doors and Security

 Residents are prohibited from propping exterior doors and tampering with locks.
-Access to KU Student Housing buildings is restricted to residents, authorized staff members, and hosted guests.
+Access to Housing & Residence Life buildings is restricted to residents, authorized staff members, and hosted guests.
 Residents are prohibited from permitting entry to unknown individuals.
 Residents are prohibited from using emergency exit doors for entry or non-emergency exit outside of designated and posted times.

 Transportation Devices